 Method

-- Put the mixer bowl on scale and add the white flour, olive oil salt and warm water using gram measurements.
+- Put the mixer bowl on scale and add the white flour and warm water using gram measurements.

 - Put the paddle blade in the mixer and mix till the ingredients are incorporated.

-- Mix on speed 3 for about 3 minutes until the mix is starting to come away from the sides.
+- Scrape down the sides, switch to the dough hook, and mix on speed 3 for about 3 minutes until the mix is starting to come away from the sides.

 - Scrape down the sides and cover the bowl loosely with a cloth.